rooseveltframework/roosevelt/README.md

   - Default: `2000` (2 seconds)
 - `shutdownTimeout`: Maximum amount of time in miliseconds given to Roosevelt to gracefully shut itself down when sent the kill signal.
   - Default: `30000` (30 seconds)
+- `limit`: Controls the maximum request body size with the [body-parser](https://www.npmjs.com/package/bytes) and .
+If this is a number, then the value specifies the number of [bytes](https://www.npmjs.com/package/bytes); if it is a string, the value is passed to the bytes library for parsing.
+  - Default: `100kb`
 HTTPS parameters
 ---